 US International Passport applications typically take 6-8 weeks but it’s good to start your application 16 weeks prior just to be safe.
 Passports last 10 years so you don’t need to put it off to the last minute.
 You can begin the process online and the fees will be $165 for an adult applying for the first time.

 Research your bank’s International ATM fees

-As far as I know, Capital One is the best card to have in Japan.
+As far as I know, Chase is the best card to have in Japan.
 Their exchange rate is almost 1-to-1 and they charge no fees for international use.
-Contact your bank to discover what’s in your wallet.
+Contact your bank for information about your card.
 The following cards can be used at 7-11:

 If your bank charges a $5 fee at the ATM, then ask them to raise your daily withdrawal limit.
 Don’t worry about carrying around large amounts of cash; I can almost guarantee that you won’t get robbed.
 Make sure you tell your bank that you will be traveling to Japan, and keep their international phone number with you just in case they freeze your card.

 The JR Pass is a flat-rate pass that allows you unlimited travel on almost all JR trains for up to 21 days.
 Its main allure (outside of the Yamanote Line) is to ride the shinkansen (bullet train) to various locations throughout Japan.
 Eligible lines stretch from Hakodate, Hokkaido in the north to Kagoshima, Kyushu in the south.
 Using shinkansen and/or regular trains, you can reach every Japanese prefecture except Okinawa, which is “the Hawaii of Japan.”
 More immediately, you can use the JR Pass for the monorail between Haneda Airport and Tokyo or the Narita Express between Narita Airport and Tokyo.
 You can also use it on the Yamanote Line and the Osaka Loop Line which run in a circuit around Tokyo and Osaka respectively.